lammps/lammps/doc/src/Errors_messages.rst

 *Element not defined in potential file*
    The specified element is not in the potential file.

+*Element type not yet defined, add definition in process_args function of atom_vec_cac.cpp style.*
+   Self-explanatory.
+Contact author for detailed advice if encountering issues defining a new element type.

+*Element type requires a greater number of nodes than the specified maximum nodes per element passed to atom style cac.*
+   One of the input element types in your data file requires more nodes than the maximum you specified as an arg to the atom style cac command.

 *Empty brackets in variable*
    There is no variable syntax that uses empty brackets.
 Check